 Rooftop bars open during the winter

 During the colder months, a cabin-themed watering hole temporarily taks over the rooftop of the McKittrick Hotel.
-The Lodge at Gallow Green is designed to resemble a cozy alpine retreat and offers the same level of detail as the set of Sleep No More (which takes place just a few floors below).
-Though there are plenty of cozy bars and restaurants in the city, the Lodge takes its theme to a new level—Visitors can snuggle on bunk beds, peruse books and specimens displayed on wooden shelves or sit at a desk covered in pinecones and rolled parchment.
-An outdoor fire pit surrounded by a small forest of evergreens give the sense of a true mountain getaway.
+The bar is designed to resemble a cozy alpine retreat and offers the same level of detail as the set of Sleep No More.
+Though there are plenty of cozy bars in the city, the Lodge takes its theme to a new level—Visitors can snuggle on bunk beds or sit at a desk covered in pinecones and rolled parchment.

 This LES rooftop offers a palm-studded oasis with white chaise lounges.
 On Saturdays between 10pm and 1am, the spot is often packed with large group reservations (fortune, it seems, favors the popular and organized).
 Head there on Sundays and Mondays for two-for-one well drinks.

 Getting past the doorman can be tough work at the rooftop bar of the still-trendy Standard Hotel, but your trials will be rewarded with stunning views of the Hudson River and downtown Manhattan.
-The bi-level boîte boasts an artificial-turfed alfresco bar with garden chairs and large, round pouf ottomans that can easily accommodate upwards of three reclining friends.
+The bi-level boîte boasts an artificial-turfed alfresco bar with garden chairs.
 Don’t just bypass the lower-level room with floor-to-ceiling windows and a Jacuzzi—it hosts appropriately hip parties with top-notch DJs, like the weekly Nouveau York bash.